 In addition, one letter of recommendation in PDF format should be uploaded here; please ask your recommender to name file using this format: Lastname_Firstname_letter.
 Letters should be tailored to the application.

 For more information

-Candidates are encouraged to inquire about the appropriateness of the proposed topic before applying.
-For assistance in determining how the Library Company’s collections might support a particular project, contact Librarian Emily Guthrie (email@example.com).
+For assistance in determining how the Library Company’s collections might support a particular project, contact Librarian Emily Guthrie (firstname.lastname@example.org).
 Additional information is available from the following staff members:

 - General information about fellowships and application procedures: Fellowships Manager Christine Nelson (email@example.com).

 - HSP fellowships and collections: HSP’s Scholarly Programs Manager Christina Larocco (firstname.lastname@example.org)

 - PEAES award: PEAES Program Director Dr. Cathy Matson (email@example.com)